Skip to main content

 "Why Teach?"

-Start the player below to hear a recoding of Normal School professor Dr. Magnusson's article in the March 1918 issue of the Normal School Recorder entitled "Why Teach?"
-Dr. Magnusson discusses how becoming a teacher, and educating children and their nation, was now a patritotic duty because the U.S. was involved in WWI.
+Start the player below to hear a recording of Normal School professor Dr. Magnusson's article "Why Teach?"
+Normal School Recorder's March 1918 issue.
+Dr. Magnusson discussed how becoming a teacher, and educating children and their nation, was now a patritotic duty.

-To learn more about how students felt about the war, and why they were willing to do the many things they did, follow the pageant link to learn more about the patriotic pageant that was written and put on by the Normal School.
+To learn more about how students felt about the war, and why they were willing to do the many things they did, follow the pageant link to learn more about the patriotic pageant that was written and performed at the Normal School.

 Recorded partial reading of an article entitled "Why Teach?" by Dr. Magnusson published in the March 1918 issue of the Normal School Recorder